Local Development Workflow

 - CI/CD integration - Gate deployments on drift detection

-- Free testing - Use Ollama for completely free local LLM inference
+- Free testing - Use check mode or Ollama for completely free testing

 Running Against Local Servers